mattytrog/FUSEE_SUITE/README.md

 - You are finished.
 You can either power down or flash a SETTINGS.UF2.
 Console will boot normally or however you have configured it.
 - End.
 If all went well, you should never need to open your console (if you did) to enter UF2 mode again.
 Most people shouldn't need to strip their console just to reset their chip into UF2 mode.

+## Fastest possible bare minimum deployment:
+- Use a supported Adafruit board(Recommend Trinket)
+- Connect to PC, enter bootloader mode with 2x presses of RESET
+- Drag and drop Trinket part 1
+- Drag and drop Trinket part 2
+- Remove USB port on Trinket with hot air
+- Fix Trinket to RAM shielding using Kapton as an insulator and some VHB double-sided tape
+- Connect USB D+/D-, 3V, GND and Joycon strap(THIS IS BARE MINIMUM.
+No permanent CFW boot is possible, as VOL+ strap is not fitted so will ALWAYS be dual-boot
+- Insulate with Kapton tape, nice and neat
+- Get some decent scissors and cut a slot in the shielding, making a gap for the Trinket
+- COMPLETE...

+- Fit extra straps if required.
+If you don't think you will use any of the chips extra features, then you don't need to.
+- The extra straps are VOL+ and USB, which are required if you permanently want to boot into CFW

 #### Important differences...
 - This doesn't look for payload.bin any longer.
 It looks for fusee.bin (or bootloader/update.bin).
 You can rename your payload.bin in the Fusee_UF2 menu.
 - Want to boot Hekate every time?
 Easy.
 Just disable or delete fusee.bin if you have it (or even rename hekate to that if you desire).
 Hekate / Nyx will boot automatically.